 The extension creates a media gallery automatically from data, which is provided in the configuration object.
 Usually, the minimal required data consists of paths to the original images or paths to the folder with 360 images.
 You can provide this data manually or, when integrating into a database driven application, extract it from template variables or request directly from the database.

-The media gallery for its own has many configuration parameters for adjusting the look and behavior.
+The media gallery on its own has many configuration parameters for adjusting the look and behavior.
 You can set the position of the gallery relative to the viewer to be static (right, left, up and down).
 Or, you can define several "breakpoints" and other parameters to position the gallery dynamically from a set of gravity directions.
 In the above configuration, the position is either left or bottom.
 When the width of the stage is less than 400px, which is an adjustable option, the bullet type of navigation replaces the gallery.

 You could also completely disable the media gallery and let the users switch between the items by swiping or pressing on the arrows or bullet navigation.
 Otherwise, there are API methods to create external UI elements for this.